List of Antarctic cycling expeditions: Expeditions

-Expeditions in order of distance cycled.
+Expeditions in descending order of distance cycled.

 Doug Stoup was the first person to undertake a cycling expedition in Antarctica.
 In January 2003 he rode 200 mi on a specially designed "ice bike" around the Patriot Hills.

 In 2012, Helen Skelton became the first person to reach the South Pole using a bicycle.
 The bike was custom built for her trip with 8-inch-wide (20 cm) tires.
 She also used skis and a kite to help her pull a sled containing 82 kg of supplies.
 She covered 329 mi by kite ski, 103 mi by bike and 69 mi by cross-country ski.
 Some of Skelton's claims have been challenged.

 In December 2012, Eric Larsen made the first attempt to undertake an expedition solely by bicycle to the South Pole.
 After covering 175 mi, a quarter of the distance to the South Pole, Larsen abandoned his attempt and cycled an additional 160 mi back to Patriot Hills.
-On 27 December 2013, Maria Leijerstam became the first person to cycle from the coast of Antarctica to the South Pole.
-Leijerstam's achievement was criticized for excessive motorized support.